ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/code_prettify/README_isort.md

 - `isort.add_toolbar_button`: Whether to add a toolbar button to transform the selected cell(s).
 Defaults to `true`.

+- `isort.button_icon`:
-- `isort.button_icon`: A font-awesome class defining the icon used for the toolbar button and actions.
-See [fontawesome.io/icons] for available icon classes.
+  A font-awesome class defining the icon used for the toolbar button and actions.
+  See [fontawesome] for available icon classes.
   Defaults to `fa-sort`.

 - `isort.show_alerts_for_errors`: Whether to show alerts for errors in the kernel calls.
 Defaults to `false`.